Kargil War: Battle of point 4875

 After the battle of Tiger Hill, the next important objective was to capture point 4875 North-West of Mashkoh.
 The 13 JnK Rifles was assigned to 79 Mountain brigade of Brig.
 Ramesh Kakar.
 Lt.
-Col. Joshi regrouped in the Mashkoh valley on 1 July and the Battle began on 4 July.
+Col. Joshi regrouped in Mashkoh Valley on 1 July and the Battle began on 4 July.
 After hours of intense battle, Lt.
 Col. Joshi was unable to capture the point due to the fortification disadvantage and two companies of the battalion found themselves stuck in daylight.

 An injured Lt.
 Vikram Batra volunteered to reinforce the companies and was deployed as a platoon commander.
 Throughout the night 5 July, the battle raged in close-quatres.
-"The opposing troops were so close that, besides the staccato of small arms, verbal exchanges carried on throughout the night." noted Gen Malik.
+"The opposing troops were so close that, besides the staccato of small arms, verbal exchanges carried on throughout the night", noted Gen. Malik.
 While assaulting the peak, Capt.
 Naveen Nagappa was injured.
-It then became clear that the point directly north of 4875 was also to be captured.
+It then became clear the point directly north of 4875 also had to be captured.
 Capt.
 Batra led the final assault on this point, rescuing Capt.
 Nagappa but himself succumbed to Sniper and RPG fire on 7 July.
 Capt Batra's attack ensured an Indian victory at point 4875.

 First Ceasefire

-Between 4 and 12 July 17 Jat and 2 Naga continued to attack peaks adjacent to 4875 and had success.
+Between 4 and 12 July, 17 Jat and 2 Naga continued to attack peaks adjacent to Point 4875 and had success.
 6 and 7 Para SF attacked point 4700 but had to suspend their operations on 12 July when the ceasefire came into effect.
-After the Pakistani forces failed to honour the ceasefire and withdraw forces, the Indian forces resumed operations and point 4700 was captured by Para SF.
+After the Pakistani forces failed to honour the ceasefire and withdraw forces, the Indian forces resumed operations and Point 4700 was captured by Para SF.

 Battle of Zulu Spur

-After the Pakistani forces refused to withdraw, Indian forces under the command of Brig MPS Bajwa of 192 Mountain Brigade launched an attack on the Zulu Spur on 22 July.
-The 3 Gurkha Rifles and 9 Para SF carried the operation out and forced the Pakistani forces to retreat by 25 July.
+After the Pakistani forces refused to withdraw, Indian forces under the command of Brig.
+MPS Bajwa of 192 Mountain Brigade launched an attack on the Zulu Spur on 22 July.
+The 3 Gurkha Rifles and 9 Para SF carried out the operation and forced the Pakistani forces to retreat by 25 July.

 Operations in Batalik sector

 Battle of point 5203

-On 29 May, operations in Batalik sector began as 1 Bihar regiment from 70 Infantry Brigade captured several posts including point 5203 in the western portion of the frontier but had to eventually retreat.
+On 29 May, operations in Batalik sector began as 1 Bihar Regiment from 70 Infantry Brigade captured several posts, including Point 5203 in the western portion of the frontier, but had to eventually retreat.
 The forces then had to focus on the eastern side.
-Operations resumed on 1 June when 12 JnK Rifles and 5 Para SF attacked and captured point 5390 and then decided to attack 5203 again.
+Operations resumed on 1 June when 12 JnK Rifles and 5 Para SF attacked and captured Point 5390 and then decided to attack 5203 again.
 The assault was launched on 6 June.
 It resulted in an intense battle with heavy casualties.
-The battled continued till 21 June, when Ladakh Scouts had to join the Indian side and the point was captured.
+The battled continued till 21 June, when the Ladakh Scouts had to join the Indian side and the point was captured.
 The brigade commander Brig.
 Devinder Singh was also injured in this assault.

 Battle of point 4812

 The next most important objective was to capture Point 4812, which was an important dominating position of Pakistani forces.
-Four battalions of the 70 Infantry Brigade was tasked with a multidirectional attack on 30 June.
-By 6 July, all these forces completed their individual objectives and linked up.
+Four battalions of the 70 Infantry Brigade were tasked with a multidirectional attack on 30 June.
+By 6 July, all these forces achieved their individual objectives and linked up.